-INSTRUCTOR - GEORGE TILEY
+INSTRUCTOR - GORDON BURLEIGH

-Office: 217 Carr Hall Email: gtiley@ufl.edu
+Office: 218 Carr Hall Phone: 392-2776

+Email: gburleigh@ufl.edu

 COURSE DESCRIPTION AND SUMMARY

 This class will provide hands on instruction in the basics of Perl scripting.
 Graduate Students can sign up for 1 or 2 credit hours.
 Perl is a popular scripting language for biological applications and bioinformatics.
 This class will provide an introduction to Perl scripting.
 Class will meet once a week for 2 hours to work on Perl exercises, and students will complete a Perl programming project for the end of the semester.